joannapranikajoshua/Sunpy3D/proposal.md

 #### Week 6 - Week 7

-- This week I shall begin with writing the documentation of the correctly implemented methods according to the evaluation.
+- This week I shall begin by writing the documentation of the correctly implemented methods according to the evaluation.
 I shall set up `Sphinx` and work towards writing clean and efficient documentation.
 - The examples of all the created methods shall be loaded into a gallery and using Sphinx and create a `minigallery` for display in the documentation as well.
 - The required 3D testing methodology would have been extensively researched upon and a solid conclusion would have to be reached as to how to go about 3D testing with PyVista.
 -